GeoffWilliams/solaris_tidy/README.md

 }
 ```

 Parameters, where available, are documented inside the individual classes.
-For a complete reference, either consult the [module source code](manifests) or the [puppet-strings](https://github.com/puppetlabs/puppet-strings) [generated documentation](doc/index.html).
+See [Reference section](#reference).

 ## Reference
 Reference documentation is generated directly from source code using [puppet-strings](https://github.com/puppetlabs/puppet-strings).
 You may regenerate the documentation by running: